⚠️ Trigger Warning:

 Chapter 7 — Cracks in the Mirror

 Miami glittered through the window like the sun shining through a prism.
 Tiffany Valente stood before her gilded mirror.
 The reflection staring back was flawless: carnivorous lips, silk gown clinging.
 But tonight, the mask of reality felt suffocating.
 Every ‘mask’ she wore began to itch.
 Her skin prickled, and her diamond choker bit tightly into her throat.
 The perfection she curated ate at her skin, like a bandage left tight too long.
-Cashmere leapt onto the vanity stool, white fur brushing her arm.
+Cashmere leaped onto the vanity stool, white fur brushing her arm.
 Tiffany stroked him mechanically, nails tracing lines in his fur down his spine.

 “You never leave,” she whispered.
 “You don’t look at me like they do.”

 Silence echoed through the room.
 The voices of Tiffany’s parents stabbed through her memory.
 She had received admiration only when she was flawless, and disdain when she faltered.
 She shook the memory as she pressed trembling hands to the mirror and swallowed hard.
+In a swift, sharp motion, she ripped free from her choker, diamonds splashing on the vanity, wishing she could claw her way into another life.
+The reflection stared back with monstrous perfection.

 Her killings had once been a ritual, justice disguised as passion.
 The victims were men who took too much, men who deserved unhappy endings, but one hadn’t been on her list.
 This one wasn’t planned.
+David had been sloppy, a champagne bar predator with hands that grabbed her wrist too swiftly.
+Tiffany, already fraying, already hollow, had moved into him without ceremony.

-And what frightened her wasn’t the lack of ritual; it was how satisfying simplicity felt.
 Clara leaned in under her desk lamp, reading a newspaper fresh with her latest column.

 Predators walk among us, dressed in silk and perfume.
 They do not need claws when their smiles are sharper.
 But every predator leaves tracks, no matter how soft their step.